jsore/notes/v2/getting-started-with-vagrant/README.md

-# Getting Started With Vagrant
+# Pro Vagrant

-A tool that simplifies the workflow of operating VMs and allows for easy distribution of virtual environments.
+My notes regarding a tool that simplifies the workflow of operating VMs and allows for easy distribution of virtual environments.

 <br>